Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Invariant measure for the deterministic Euler Equation

-This space is endowed with the compact-open topology, that is the smallest topology that contains all the sets $\big\{f\in C\big([0,T];H^{\a}_w\big) \ : \ f(K)\subset V\big\}$, where $K$ varies among compact subsets of $[0,T]$, and $V$ among open subsets of $H^{\a}_w$. \end{itemize} We endow $\mathcal Z_T$ with the smallest topology that makes the natural embeddings from $\mathcal Z_T$ into each of its four components, continuous (\textit{i.e.} the smallest topology which contains the topologies of all the four components). \end{definition}
+\end{itemize} We endow $\mathcal Z_T$ with the smallest topology that makes the natural embeddings from $\mathcal Z_T$ into each of its four components, continuous (\textit{i.e.} the smallest topology which contains the topologies of all the four components). \end{definition}

 \begin{lemma} Assume that $\a>1$ and let $W$ be an $H^{2\a}$-valued Wiener process.
 If $\b\geq -2\a$ and $T>0$, then $C\big([0,T];H^\b\big)\cap \mathcal Z_T\in \mathscr B_{\mathcal Z_T}$. \end{lemma} \begin{proof} From the embeddings $H^{\b}\hookrightarrow H^{-2\a}\hookrightarrow U'$, we infer that that $C\big([0,T];H^\b\big)$ is continuously embedded into $C\big([0,T];U'\big)$.
 Therefore, by Kuratowski's theorem \cite[Theorem $1$, Section V, Chapter $39$]{Kuratowski_1966_topology_1}, see also \cite[Theorem $15.1$]{Kechris_1995_classical_descriptive_set_theory}, the space $C\big([0,T];H^\b\big)$ is a Borel subset of $C\big([0,T];U'\big)$.
 Eventually, the intersection $C\big([0,T];H^\b\big)\cap \mathcal Z_T$ is a Borel subset of $C\big([0,T];U'\big)\cap \mathcal Z_T=\mathcal Z_T$. \end{proof}